MicrosoftDocs/winrt-api/windows.networking.pushnotifications/pushnotificationchannelmanagerforuser_createrawpushnotificationchannelwithalternatekeyforapplicationasync_1273173623.md

 The ID of the push notification channel.

 ### -param appId
-The Package Relative Application ID of the app to bind to the push notification channel.
+The package-relative application identifier (PRAID) of the app to bind to the push notification channel.
+The specified app must be in the same package as the calling app.
+For more info on the PRAID, see the **Id** attribute of the [Application](/uwp/schemas/appxpackage/appxmanifestschema/element-application#attributes-and-elements) element.

+If you are hosting background task(s) in an out-of-process COM server, separate from your main application, then pass as the argument for `applicationId` the PRAID of the application that defines the `windows.backgroundTask` extension in its own package manifest.

 ## -returns
 The object, bound to the app server specified in appServerKey, that is used to request a [PushNotificationChannel](PushNotificationChannel.md) from WNS.